Škarka Villa: Design

 A modernist approach is revealed in the realisation of detail.
 Deviating from the academic principles, Brašovan separated the ornamental decoration into clearly determined continents, which made elements of modern architecture prominent.
 Opposed and at the same time unified broad-sided surfaces and ornament, arch and sharp angle, curved and straight line and motifs of different historical styles in a very modern arrangement make this façade of the most unusual façades and one of the most charming façades in Belgrade.

 Unlike most of his contemporaries, Dragiša Brašovan also paid special attention to the less prominent facades, achieving the unity of the overall appearance of the building in morphological and stylistic terms.
 The well-equipped interior corresponds to the lush exterior finish.
 On the ceiling of the circular hall of the ground floor, a mural of an unknown artist is preserved to date.

 Recognition

-In 1927, the facade of Škarka’s Villa received an award as one of the most beautiful facades in Belgrade.
+In 1927, the facade of Škarka Villa received an award as one of the most beautiful facades in Belgrade.

-Škarka’s Villa is a building of significant architectural and cultural-historical value.
-It is one of the most successful examples of Brašovan’s architecture of city villas, and as a rare building of romantic spirit, it occupies a special place in Belgrade's interwar architecture.
+Škarka Villa is a building of significant architectural and cultural-historical value.
+It is one of the most successful examples of Brašovan’s architecture of city villas, and as a rare building of romantic spirit, it occupies a special place in Belgrade interwar architecture.

-As a building of significant architectural and cultural-historical value, Škarka’s Villa was declared a cultural monument in 2002 (Decision, Official Gazette of RS, no. 73/02).
+As a building of significant architectural and cultural-historical value, Škarka Villa was declared a cultural monument in 2002 (Decision, Official Gazette of RS, no. 73/02).